Malessi5/gameofwar/README.md

 There are two API endpoints:

 - `GET /api/war/` will start a game between 2 random players from the database and return a completed game object.

+The game object will contain:

+- Both player objects which will include name and remaining cards.
+- moves: an array of every turn which include each card played.
+- winner: name of winner.
+- loser: name of loser
+- round: number of total rounds played.

 - `GET /api/players` will return the lifetime wins for each player stored in the database.